rJefferyXie/Pathfinding-Visualizer/README.md

   * The order of traversal for DFS is up, right, down, left
 * Time complexity is O(N + E), where N is number of nodes and E is number of edges
 * Space complexity is O(N), where N is the number of nodes in the call stack

-# Credits and Acknowledgement <a name="creds"></a>
-I followed this video during the start of this project, just to built a solid foundation and wrap my head around A* search. https://www.youtube.com/watch?v=JtiK0DOeI4A&ab_channel=TechWithTim
-  * I used some ideas from his code such as the spot class and learned how the A* algorithm does its calculations from his explanations.
-I used some ideas from his implementation of the A* algorithm but with various improvements where I could find them (reassigning variables when you only need to assign them once, adding nodes to the stack only when they haven't been visited yet (saves a lot of memory), and even implemented weight calculation to create a weighted A* search variant.).

-I got the idea for this project from this video: https://www.youtube.com/watch?v=n4t_-NjY_Sg&t=388s&ab_channel=Cl%C3%A9mentMihailescu